poissonconsulting/runbisonpic/inst/helpfiles/model.md

 - Effective sample size (ess).
 - The number of independent samples with the same estimation power as the n autocorrelated samples.
 - Measure of how much independent information there is in autocorrelated chains.
-- Doubling the thinning rate doubles the ess
+- Doubling the thinning rate doubles the ess.

 **rhat**